SubSage/Youtube-reference-list/README.md

 "Cheers for the list man" -10 VHS

-"i cant stand half of these" - keeps⚫

 The channels below are currently on review, I've been suggested to add them here, but I have yet to see if they're channels that are overall helpful.
 As I give the thumbs up, I'll move them up with the table.

 https://www.youtube.com/user/Matthewmatosis